checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 Checkly enables you to use `Google Chrome` with Playwright in runtime `2023.02`.
 In order to use Google Chrome you need to explicitly opt-in by passing the `channel: 'chrome'` config.

+Google Chrome is not available on [Private Locations](/docs/private-locations) running on ARM64 and Apple silicon.

 {{< tabs "Google Chrome with Playwright test" >}}
 {{< tab "TypeScript" >}}
 ```ts